-The UXM firmware detects the mode of the card and reports it to switch software when you first activate either a trunk to the network or a line on the UNI or NNI.
+The UXM detects reports its mode of operation to switch software when you first activate either a trunk to the network or a line on the UNI or NNI.
 If you activate a trunk, the UXM goes into trunk mode.
 If you activate a line, the UXM goes into port mode.
 The CLI commands for these operations are uptrk and upln, respectively.
 (The UXM description in this chapter lists important information about the commands that apply to the UXM, but the order of their use appears in the Cisco IGX 8400 Series Installation guide.
 For a detailed description of each command and its parameters, see the Cisco WAN Switching Command Reference.)